TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-authorization/oauth-2-0.md

 }
 ```

-You'll notice the inclusion of the `oauth_client_id` field, this is for analytics usage as it will be fed into any hit data this key generates for later analyzis.
+You'll notice the inclusion of the `oauth_client_id` field, this is for analytics usage as it will be fed into any hit data this key generates for later analysis.

 What Tyk does with this data is as follows: